 COVID-19 vaccine.
 According to the Centers for Disease Control and Prevention (CDC), COVID-19 vaccination is recommended for all people ages 5 and older, including people who are pregnant, breastfeeding, trying to get pregnant now, or might become pregnant in the future.
 Visit our COVID-19 resources page for the latest information.

 If you’re traveling abroad or you’re at increased risk for certain infections, your health care provider might also recommend other vaccines during pregnancy — such as the hepatitis A and hepatitis B vaccines.

 Some vaccines to avoid during pregnancy include:

-The Centers for Disease Control and Prevention (CDC) recommends an immunization schedule designed to protect infants and children early in life, when they are most vulnerable, and before they’re exposed to potentially life-threatening diseases.
+The CDC recommends an immunization schedule designed to protect infants and children early in life, when they are most vulnerable, and before they’re exposed to potentially life-threatening diseases.

 A child’s vaccination schedule begins at birth with the hepatitis B vaccine.
 The next set of vaccines is administered at 2 months old.
 These include:

 Additional vaccinations are given during your baby’s first 18 months and then throughout childhood.
-Your pediatrician will guide you through the process, although you can review the CDC’s recommended immunization schedule online.
+Your pediatrician will guide you through the process, although you can review the CDC’s recommended immunization schedule.

 More mothers in Louisville and Southern Indiana choose to deliver their babies at Norton Hospital or Norton Women’s & Children’s Hospital than with any other hospital system in the area.

 We deliver more than 8,000 babies a year.
 We’re close to you with more than 90 providers at more than 25 locations around Louisville and Southern Indiana.
 Choosing Norton Women’s Care gives you many options for how delivery day could go — all with the confidence of knowing that our obstetrics and pediatric specialists are there to help.
 With Norton Women’s Care you’ll find: